Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Spiritual Companions

 Christian ministry is founded upon a life of prayer.
-God is ever doing new things, and without an openness to the Spirit, his purposes and blessings are in danger of passing us by.
+God is ever doing new things, and without an openness to the Spirit, God’s purposes and blessings are in danger of passing us by.
 Not only that, Christian ministry is a weighty calling which may only be maintained in God’s strength and with the gifts of his refreshment.
 No doubt any Christian knows this; but in the midst of busy ministries, it is all too easy to focus upon the next deadline, pressurising time available for prayer.
 This is where many find a Spiritual Companion (or Spiritual Director) helpful.
 A Companion asks the questions, “How is your prayer life, and how might God be speaking to you today?”
-Through regular conversation, we discern what modes of prayer are most fruitful for us, and return to prayer with renewed expectation.
+Through regular conversation, we discern what modes of prayer are most fruitful for us, and help us grow and deepen our relationship with God.

 The details of any relationship with a Spiritual Companion are a matter of negotiation, such as the frequency and length of meetings.
-However, any minister is encouraged to have a Spiritual Companion, as spiritual wellbeing lies at the heart of all else.
-In our diocese, we are fortunate to have a number of Spiritual Companions willing to volunteer their services.
-Licensed ministers wanting further information about these should contact the Bishop of Manchester’s Chaplain in the first instance at BishopsChaplain@manchester.anglican.org
+In our diocese, we are fortunate to have a number of Spiritual Companions willing to offer their services.
+Those wanting further information about these should contact the Bishop of Manchester’s Chaplain in the first instance at BishopsChaplain@manchester.anglican.org

 Powered by Church Edit